-Jennifer served as a teaching assistant and research associate during her graduate career and as part-time instructor in the School of Human Environmental Sciences teaching Life Span Development.
+Jennifer served as a teaching assistant and research associate during her graduate career and as a part-time instructor in the School of Human Environmental Sciences teaching Life Span Development.
 Currently, Jennifer is involved in writing, creating and implementing professional development materials for early childhood educators for the courses she oversees for the Early Care and Education Projects that are trained throughout the state of Arkansas.
-Jennifer is involved in many professional organizations such as the Southern Early Childhood Association (SECA) and Arkansas Early Childhood Association (AECA) where she serves as VP Elect for the local AECA chapter.
+Jennifer is involved in many professional organizations such as the Southern Early Childhood Association (SECA) and Arkansas Early Childhood Association (AECA), where she serves as President for the Northwest AECA affiliate.

 - M.S., University of Arkansas-Fayetteville, Human Development and Family Sciences

 - B.S., University of Arkansas-Fayetteville, Human Development and Family Sciences